martimy/clab_vxlan_frr/ptp/README.md

 This lab demonstrates the use of VxLAN to create an Ethernet tunnel connecting two LAN segments across a layer 3 network.

 The network consists of two routers, serving as VxLAN VTEP.
-Rach router is connected to a single host.
+Each router is connected to a single host.
 The routers rely on static routing for connectivity.

 ## Starting and ending the lab